samjaninf/OFN-User-Guide---Master/basic-features/enterprise-profile/enterprise-to-enterprise-permissions-e2es.md

 ## Enterprise Permissions

-Within the OFN Enterprise Permissions are rules which govern the trading relationships between businesses: suppliers and distributors.
+Within the Harvest To Order Enterprise Permissions are rules which govern the trading relationships between businesses: suppliers and distributors.
 These rules must be set up before one company \(Producer Profile or Producer Shop\) can become a supplier of another \(Hub\), or vice versa.
 A permission \(or 'right'\) is granted by one company to another regarding access / modification of products and profile.
 This page details the different permissions and how to allocate them.

 To access your enterprise permissions: